-8. Mechanism for handling sexual harassment complaints • Names and contacts of persons who handle complaints should be listed out. • Both informal and formal complaint handling mechanisms for sexual harassment complaints should be established. • Before deciding about using formal or informal ways to resolve the conflict, the complainant should be informed of the difference in purpose, procedures and possible results for informal and formal handling mechanisms. • The complainant may ask the designated persons to handle the complaint using the formal handling mechanism when he/she finds the informal process has failed to effectively resolve the issue. • Sexual harassment acts may also amount to criminal offences such as indecent assault, distribution or display of indecent and obscene articles.
-The agency may consider referring those cases to the police. • Informal handling mechanism: ■ Generally speaking, informal complaint handling mechanism is suitable for handling relatively minor or single incidents of sexual harassment.
-This complaint handling mechanism focuses on resolving the conflict and stopping the act of alleged sexual harassment as soon as possible.
+- Names and contacts of persons who handle complaints should be listed. - Both informal and formal complaint handling mechanisms for sexual harassment complaints should be established. - Before deciding on using formal or informal ways to resolve the conflict, the complainant should be informed of the difference in purposes, procedures and possible results for informal and formal handling mechanisms.

+- The complainant may ask the designated person to handle the complaint using the formal handling mechanism when he / she finds the informal process has failed to effectively resolve the issue. - Sexual harassment acts may also amount to criminal offences such as indecent assault, distribution or display of indecent and obscene articles.
+The organisation may consider referring those cases to the police.

+• Informal handling mechanism:

+- Generally speaking, informal complaint handling mechanism is suitable for handling relatively minor or single incidents of sexual This complaint handling mechanism focuses on harassment. resolving the conflict and stopping the act of alleged sexual harassment.
 It does not involve an investigation.
-Sometimes the alleged harasser admits to his/her conduct but may not realise his/her acts amount to sexual harassment, then an investigation is not needed to prove the alleged act has been done.
-Sometimes, the complainant's primary concern is to stop the acts of sexual harassment as soon as possible rather than conducting an investigation to prove something inappropriate happened and penalizing the alleged harasser, the complaint may then be handled informally, subject to the consent of the complainant.

-- An informal mechanism may include the complainant seeking the advice of the designated persons for handling sexual harassment complaints and then dealing with the situation himself or herself.
+Sometimes, the alleged harasser admits to his / her conduct but may not realise the concerned acts amount to sexual harassment, then an investigation is not needed to prove the alleged act has been done.
+Sometimes, the complainant's primary concern is to stop the acts of sexual harassment as soon as possible rather than conducting an investigation to prove something inappropriate happened and penalise the alleged harasser, the complaint may then be handled informally, subject to the consent of the complainant. - An informal mechanism may include the complainant seeking the advice of the designated persons for handling sexual harassment complaints and then dealing with the situation himself or herself.
 The complainant may also ask the designated persons for handling sexual harassment complaints to speak to the other party for them.
-The person-in-charge of complaint handling may talk to the other party about the matter, ask the other party to stop doing the act, and reaffirm the organisation's policy on zero-tolerance to sexual harassment. - Informal complaint handling mechanism is potentially quicker to process and to solve the problem.
-It provides an opportunity to inform the alleged harassers of the organisation's policy and of how their behavior is affecting others.
+The person-in-charge of complaint handling may talk to the other party about the matter, ask the other party to stop doing the act, and reaffirm the organisation's policy on zero-tolerance of sexual harassment. - Informal complaint handling mechanism is potentially quicker to process and to solve the problem.
+It provides an opportunity to inform the alleged harassers of the organisation's policy and of how their behaviour is affecting others.
 However, complaints handled under this mechanism are less easy to monitor and organisation's knowledge about the process and outcome may be easily lost unless documented.
 The power dynamics between the parties may also affect the effectiveness of this informal mechanism.
 In addition, the alleged harasser may also feel that they have been treated unfairly as they have no chance to put the record straight.

-Formal handling mechanism:
+• Formal handling mechanism: